nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.4.0 =
+* added: Lazy Load for external CSS and separate style blocks (div elements only for now)
+* added: Easy IO/CDN rewriting for Ultimate Member AJAX-powered activity wall
+* changed: better compatibility with Theia Smart Thumbnails
+* changed: Lazy Load auto-sizing will no longer decrease the image size, only increasing is allowed
+* changed: filter to include additional HTML element types via eio_allowed_background_image_elements filter for Lazy Load and Easy IO
+* fixed: compatibility between Easy IO and Autoptimize
+* fixed: Easy IO uses hard crop when constraining an image via a width/height found in the style attribute
+* fixed: Easy IO uses hard-coded wp-content/ and wp-includes/ paths in some cases
+* fixed: Easy IO doubles part of image URL when there are no thumbnails, but one is requested by a plugin or theme
+* fixed: Easy IO minifier breaks Beaver Builder
+* fixed: Lazy Load breaks Beaver Builder text editor

 = 2.3.1 =
 * changed: Easy IO verification performed via API for better reliability